DrorT/mismo.dj_node_server/docs/plan.md

 # Future features

 - waveforms should be saved based on the track hash, this way 2 copies of same track share the same waveform data
-- Allow client to ask for quick analysis of a file - when a file is loaded into a deck
+- [maybe] Allow client to ask for quick analysis of a file - when a file is loaded into a deck
 - rating icon - smiley, dancing couple, raging face
 - search for tracks that match musically to current track, as next track, recommend based on drop, increase or decrease energy, etc
 - pull info from other sources - discogs, spotify, google music, tunebat, 1001tracklist
-- when checking for pending analysis jobs check the file is not missing - close the job if missing
+- [maybe] when checking for pending analysis jobs check the file is not missing - close the job if missing
-- do not wait on analysis server on startup, at the moment it is a blocking command slowing the startup process
+- do not wait on analysis server on startup, at the moment it is a blocking command slowing the startup
+- change track id to UUID - not consecutive - so we can have tracks from multiple sources, withotu fear of repetition